YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 * Allow a Source Server to connect.

 .. note::
-   When the instances have different endian-ness, create a new replication instance file as described in `“Creating a new Replication Instance File” <./dbrepl.html#creating-a-new-replication-instance-file>`_
+   When the instances have different endian-ness, create a new replication instance file as described in :ref:`create-new-repl-inst-file`.

 --------------------------------------------------------
 Setting up a Secured TLS Replication Connection